Rahul4301/Pantryguide/README.md

 ## ✨ Features

-- **AI Recipe Generation**: Generate creative recipes using Genkit AI.
+- **AI Recipe Generation:** Generate creative recipes using Genkit AI.
+- **Meal Prep Planner:** Add dishes to your meal plan and automatically generate a comprehensive grocery list using AI.
+- **Interactive Grocery List:** Add, remove, and manage grocery items, all stored in a MySQL database.
-- **Grocery Mapping**: Visualize and manage your grocery list with Google Maps integration.
+- **Grocery Mapping:** Visualize and manage your grocery list with map integration.
-- **Modern UI**: Built with Radix UI, Tailwind CSS, and custom components for a beautiful experience.
+- **Modern UI:** Built with Radix UI, Tailwind CSS, and custom components for a beautiful experience.
-- **Firebase Integration**: Ready for cloud deployment and real-time features.
+- **Cloud Ready:** Firebase and MySQL integration for real-time and persistent data.

 ---